Outcome-guided Bayesian Clustering for Disease Subtype Discovery Using High-dimensional Transcriptomic Data: Method

 \subsubsection{Motivation of using mixture model priors to incorporate clinical outcome guidance}

 We hypothesize that a disease-related clinical variable has the potential to improve gene selection in a sparse clustering algorithm.
 To be specific, the intrinsic genes are more likely to be associated with the clinical variable than the non-intrinsic genes.
-To examine this hypothesis, we first calculated the absolute values of the correlation coefficient ($\boldsymbol{\rho} = (\rho_1, \ldots, \rho_G)^\top$) between a clinical variable (i.e., Estrogen receptor) and all gene features based on the METABRIC data (see Section~\ref{sec:metabric} for more details about this dataset).
-To obtain the intrinsic genes, we applied the sparse Kmeans algorithm (with initialized weights proportional to $\boldsymbol \rho$), and defined intrinsic genes as the top 400 genes with the largest gene selection weights.
-As shown in Figure~\ref{fig:density}, the mean $\rho$ (in absolute value) in the selected genes group is 0.40, which is much higher than that of the non-selected genes group (0.16), with $p \leq 2.2 \times 10^{-16}$.
+To examine this hypothesis, we first calculated the absolute values of the correlation coefficient ($\boldsymbol{\rho} = (\rho_1, \ldots, \rho_G)^\top$) between a clinical variable (i.e., Nottingham prognostic index) and all gene features based on the METABRIC data (see Section~\ref{sec:metabric} for more details about this dataset).
+Here we defined intrinsic genes as the PAM50 genes \cite{parker2009supervised}, which was developed as a gold standard to classified breast cancer into five molecular subtypes.
+As shown in Figure~\ref{fig:density}, the mean $\rho$ (in absolute value) in the selected genes group is 0.223, which is much higher than that of the non-selected genes group (0.097), with $p \leq 6.67 \times 10^{-9}$.
 This implies that we could potentially use these association strengths with respect to a clinical variable to facilitate gene selections.